ThiagoPanini/sparksnake/docs/mkdocs/index.md

 ## Features

-- 🤖 Apply common Spark operations using a few lines of code
+- 🤖 Apply common Spark operations using few lines of code
 - 💻 Start developing your Spark applications locally using the "local" mode or in any AWS services that uses Spark
-- 💡 Use methods available to turn your life as easy as possible
-- ⏳ You don't need to spend time setting up your Spark applications (locally or in a Glue job, for example)
+- ⏳ Stop spending time setting up the boring stuff of your Spark applications
+- 💡 Apply the best practices on your application by structuring your code following the best practices
-- 👁️‍🗨️ Enhanced observability by providing detailed log messages on CloudWatch and exception handlers
+- 👁️‍🗨️ Improve your aplication's observability by using detailed log messages on CloudWatch and exception handlers

 ## How Does it Work?

-Whenever users need to simplify the development of their Spark applications, the **sparksnake** Python library can be used.
-It is available on [PyPI]() and can be installed using the `pip install sparksnake` command.
-So, in any Python file, users can import the package and start the creation of their application by starting the `SparkManager` class using a chosen mode based on where this Spark application will be deployed.
+Whenever users need to simplify the development of their Spark applications, the *sparksnake* Python library can be used.
+It is available on [PyPI](https://pypi.org/project/sparksnake/) and can be installed using the `pip install sparksnake` command.
+One of the main goals of *sparksnake* is to put together common Spark operations as class methods that follows the best practices and can be used in any pyspark application.

-???+ question "What do you mean by a 'chosen mode'?"
-    Well, the idea is quite simple: the **sparksnake** library was thought to help users to build their Spark applications regardless on where it will be deployed.
-In other words, if you are running Spark applications locally or in AWS services like Glue and EMR, sparksnake can be fit perfect for you.

-    Based on this strategy, the library can be set with a `mode` attribute that handles class inheritance and enables all specific features for users according to the environment where Spark is running.
-You will certainly find more information about this huge feature along this documentation.
+The *sparksnake* library also helps users that are deploying Spark applications on AWS services like Glue and EMR by providing an elegant and easy way to execute specific Spark operations used on those services.
+For example, you can initialize a Glue job, get all job arguments and get all session and context elements using a single `init_job()` method.

+But don't worry!
+Everything you need to know about *sparksnake* is on this documentation page.
+Enjoy the read and don't miss the oportunity to start using this huge solution.

 ## Combining Solutions